KurtPattyn/karl/README.md

 Location information is included by default and must be disabled explicitly.

 ## Console Redirection
 By default Karl redirects all `console` output to its own logger.
 As a consequence, all console messages are decorated with location information and a timestamp.
+Karl also adds a debug() and trace() method to the console.

 `console.info("Hi there!")` is exactly the same as `karl.info("Hi there!")`.
 The `console.log()` method is redirected to `karl.info()`.